-Students will be placed in an Academic Alert status if they are not in Good Academic Standing and their cumulative GPA falls below a 2.0.
-After the end of each Fall and Spring semester, SCAC will identify students whose grades cause them to be placed on Academic Alert and will notify them by standard mail or by e-mail.
+A student may be placed in an Academic Alert status if they are not in Good Academic Standing and their overall GPA falls below a 2.0.
+After the end of each Fall, Spring, or Summer session, TOCC will identify students whose grades cause them to be placed on Academic Alert and will notify them by email and/or mail.